SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Bread mixes including dry yeast

-② Select the menu 9, choose a size according to the volume of the mix and start the baking.
+1. Place the mix in the bread pan, then add water.
+(Follow the instructions on the packet for the quantity of water.)
+2. Select menu 9, choose a size according to the volume of the mix, and start the baking.

-• With some mixes, it is not clear how much dry yeast is included, some trial and error may be required to obtain optimum results.
+- With some mixes, it is not clear how much dry yeast is included; some trial and error may be required to obtain optimal results.

 Bread mix with separate dry yeast sachet

-Make your flavoured breads without smashing additional ingredients.
+Make your flavored breads without smashing additional ingredients.

 Procedure